Eileenzyf/ISO-App-Prediction/README.md

 		1. *Run a simple linear regression model to use its R square as the naive baseline.
 Check variable importance and residual plot to determine what advanced model to use.
 (2 point)*
 		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
 (4 points)*
 		3. [Icebox] Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
-	- Build Pipeline
+	- [Icebox] Build Pipeline
+		 1. [Icebox] Set up the environment
-		 1. Move algorithm from local to AWS (4 points)
+		 2. Move algorithm from local to AWS (4 points)
-		 2. Run and save the trained model (2 points)
+		 3. Run and save the trained model (2 points)
-		 3. Set up the data pipeline (4 points)
+		 4. Set up the data pipeline (4 points)
 	- Web App Development to build interactive features that allow users to enter their data to get predictions.
 		- Stories:
 		1. Web page design, basic layout (1 points)